vbucode/word-vector/README.md

 # vector
-module to make vector 0 1
+module to make vector 0 1 and tf